 Child support also shows your kids you still love them and care about their well-being, too.

 There are a few things you need to know about the challenges of determining child support in NY State:

-- This topic has less to do with laws and more to do with money, negotiation and doing what’s best for your kids;
+This topic has less to do with family law and more to do with money, negotiation, and doing what’s best for your kids.

-"Most parents think the child support guidelines output a specific dollar amount and that’s that.
+"Most parents think there is a child support calculator that outputs a specific dollar amount for child support payments, and that’s that.
 But the reality is the guidelines are just a starting point for negotiations.

-Plus, there are a lot of expenses not covered by the basic child support amount.
+Plus, there are a lot of "add-on" expenses not covered by the basic child support amount.

 The child support guideline in New York is not as comprehensive as it should be.

 The Federal government requires all 50 states to have a systematic way by which to determine a basic child support obligation.
 So every state including New York has a child support guideline.

 But the way child support is determined varies from state to state.

 Some states use a simple percentage-based formula.
 You’d simply take a share of the supporting party’s income and give it to the other party and you’re done.